Vista2003/HoiKay.Li/_posts/2024-08-26-forgotten-bury-photos.markdown

 description: Documenting some of the forgotten parts of Bury
 author: Hoi Kay Li
 ---
 These photos were taken in Bury, Greater Manchester.
-Bury was once, one of the many industrial towns in the north of England.
-Bury was known for its textile industry, until that got shipped overseas.
+Bury was one of the many industrial towns in the north of England.
+Bury was once known for its textile industry, until that got shipped overseas.
 Leaving Bury a husk of its former self.
 These photos were taken on a [Fujifilm X20](https://www.dpreview.com/reviews/fujifilm-x20) which was released in 2013.

 ![1]({{site.github.url}}/assets/photos/ForgottenBury-Aug2024/webDSCF8594.jpg) <br>